Medicare Advantage Plans – Part C Changes

 Medicare Advantage plans, which are also commonly known as Medicare Part C, are designed as an alternative insurance option for those who are enrolled in Medicare Part A and Part B. In addition to looking into options for Medicare Supplement plans, you may want to look into Medicare Advantage plans.
 Once you do, you might find that an HMO, PPO or another type of Medicare Advantage plan is right for you.
 Then, instead of relying on the basic Medicare benefits from the federal Medicare program, you can enjoy even more savings on out-of-pocket expenses for your necessary healthcare services and medical care, from skilled nursing to emergency room visits, doctor’s appointments, and more.

 If you’re going to be eligible for Medicare soon or if you have already signed up for Medicare Part A and Medicare Part B, then you might be interested in your Medicare Advantage plan options.
 Additionally, you could be concerned about any upcoming changes that you need to know about as someone who is hoping to become a beneficiary of one of the MA plans that are available in your area.

 Some of the things that you may want to be aware of are:

 - Policy premiums have been going down steadily for Medicare Advantage beneficiaries over the past few years, and many pay $0 premium outside of the Part B deductible.
 Naturally, before buying a Medicare Advantage plan, you should compare rates and insurance company options if you want to find the best deal.

 - Major changes have been made in the past few years that will finally make it possible for beneficiaries to enjoy some home health coverage through their Medicare Advantage plans.
 Even non-medical, in-home options may be provided.

-- Starting in 2020, insurance companies that provide Medicare Advantage plans will be able to add some supplemental non-health-related benefits to certain beneficiaries, such as providing help with making structural changes to the home when needed.
+- Starting in 2020, insurance companies that provide Medicare Advantage plans were able to add some supplemental non-health-related benefits for certain beneficiaries, such as providing help with making structural changes to the home when needed.
 This is designed to help those who might need help with widening doorways or installing ramps for their homes.